 We can accommodate certain food allergies and dietary restrictions.
 These issues are coordinated directly with the camp director and kitchen manager.
 To make arrangements for special dietary needs, please call the camp office prior to the start of camp.

 Also, please note that we are not a nut-free camp.
 Although nuts and nut oils are not used in preparation by our Kitchen or any food, we do offer peanut butter sandwiches at meals.

 What does my child do if she needs to see a doctor or nurse?

 Campers receive excellent medical attention should they require treatment, take daily medications or need medical observation.
-If a child needs to get a prescription medication or needs to sleep in one of designated sick rooms we will notify you.
+If a child needs to get a prescription medication or is not well enough to stay in her room, we will notify you.

 How does my child get to camp?

 We offer round trip bus transportation from the Bernard Horwich JCC via coach bus for an additional transportation fee.
 You can sign up for the bus at registration time or at a later date once your plans are made.
 You may also drive your child to camp.